Photo: Stuart Baird, Rugby World Cup

-Wellington stands at the southwestern tip of North Island on Cook Strait, the passage that separates the North and South Islands.
+Wellington stands at the southwestern tip of the North Island on Cook Strait, the passage that separates the North and South Islands.

 Cultural attractions include the Royal New Zealand Ballet, the New Zealand Symphony Orchestra and the National Opera.

 Wellington’s Rugby Sevens has become a sellout event.
 It is one leg of the International Rugby Board’s global series stretching from Hong Kong to Dubai and Edinburgh.
 The Sevens has become the city’s busiest weekend of the year, with visitors pumping an estimated NZ$10 million ($8 million) into hotels, bars and restaurants.

-The New Zealand Parliament Buildings are on a 45,000 square metre site at the northern end of Lambton Quay, Wellington.
+The New Zealand Parliament Buildings are on a 45,000 square meter site at the northern end of Lambton Quay, Wellington.
 They consist of Parliament House, the Executive Wing, the Parliamentary Library and Bowen House.
 The Beehive is the common name for the Executive Wing of the New Zealand Parliament Buildings, located at the corner of Molesworth Street and Lambton Quay.

 Kapiti Island is just 40 minutes and a short ferry ride away from central Wellington.
 Kapiti is one of New Zealand’s most valuable nature reserves, and it is the only large island sanctuary for birds between Hauraki Gulf in the north and New Zealand’s southern outlying islands.
 The Kapiti Island Nature Reserve is far enough from the mainland that rats can not swim to it and eat the eggs or the young chicks.